Jewish culture: Cuisine

 Jewish cooking combines the food of many cultures in which Jews have lived, including Middle Eastern, Mediterranean, Spanish, German and Eastern European styles of cooking, all influenced by the need for food to be kosher.
-Thus, "Jewish" foods like bagels, hummus, stuffed cabbage, and blintzes all come from various other cultures.
+Thus, Jewish foods like bagels, hummus, stuffed cabbage, and blintzes are all influenced by the culinary preferences of communities in which Jews have settled.
 The amalgam of these foods, plus uniquely Jewish contributions like tzimmis, cholent, Malawach and Matzah balls, make up a variety of Jewish cuisine.

 Philo-Semitism

 Philo-Semitism (also spelled philosemitism) or Judeophilia is an interest in, respect for and an appreciation, or in some cases a fetishization, of Jewish people, their history, and their culture and the influence of Judaism, particularly on the part of a gentile.
 Within the Jewish community, philo-Semitism includes an interest in Jewish culture and a love of things that are considered Jewish.

 Very few Jews live in East Asian countries, but Jews are viewed in an especially positive light in some of them, partly owing to their shared wartime experiences during the Second World War.
 Examples include South Korea and China.
 In general, Jews are positively stereotyped as being intelligent, business savvy and committed to family values and responsibilities, but in the Western world, the first of the two aforementioned stereotypes more frequently have the negatively interpreted equivalents of guile and greed.
 In South Korean primary schools, students are required to read the Talmud.